|

 my son.
 Don't…."

-ease her suffering.
-She didn't need to grieve every sixty years or so
+She didn’t need to grieve every sixty years or so when her lover

-when her lover died of old age.
+died of old age.
 He could give her thousands of years.
+Perhaps that was

-Perhaps that was his destiny.
+his destiny.
 The one everyone talked of.
-To bring comfort
+To bring comfort to a tortured

 He reached to touch her.
 The nearly blind eyes, milky white with cataracts